akiutoslahti/ohtu-miniprojekti2018/documentation/DefinitionOfDone.md

 * The functionality described in the user story must be available in the production version of the project.

-* Production pipeline includes GitHub, Travis, Codacy, and Heroku.
+* Production pipeline includes GitHub, Travis, Codecov, and Heroku.

 * The user story has a defined acceptance criteria.